dimazaitsev/SNC_ArduinoIDE/README.md

 1) Specify SN in sn.h

-2) Open sketch in Arduino IDE
+2) Open sketch sna.ino in Arduino IDE

 3) Compile and upload to microcontroller

 4) Run in serial monitor mode

-5) Check the final marking (and trace)
+5) Check the final marking (and trace steps)

 Compatibility: